IT Strategy & Design,

 Cloud Platform Architect,

-We built Rancher as a complete, open-source platform for managing containers.
-By supporting Kubernetes, Mesos, and Docker Swarm, Rancher makes it easy to run any containerized application, on any infrastructure.
+Rancher is a complete, open source platform for deploying and managing containers in production.
+It includes commercially-supported distributions of Kubernetes, Mesos, and Docker Swarm, making it easy to run containerized applications on any infrastructure.

 After going through a number of Docker orchestration platforms, @Rancher_Labs is still my favorite.
 It just works!— Stefan Eggenschwiler (@ioguy) August 24, 2016